The Confluence of Networks, Games and Learning: Game-Theoretic Learning over Networks

 A two-layer learning approach is proposed in \cite{liu2020communication} to find the Nash equilibrium of the game, and a schematic representation is provided in \Cref{fig:process}.
-The outer layer corresponds to network formation learning, where each node decides its network formation parameter $e_i$ with the learning parameter fixed, and the joint parameters of all nodes $e=(e_i)_{i\in \mathcal{N}_m}$ give rise to a new network topology, leading to efficient communication.
+The outer layer corresponds to network formation learning, where each node decides its network formation parameter $e_i$ with the learning parameter fixed, and the joint parameters of all nodes $e=(e_i)_{i\in \mathcal{N}_m}$ give rise to new network topology, leading to efficient communication.
 In network formation learning, each node decides their optimal parameter $e_i$ by gradient play \eqref{eq:pgd}, and computing the individual payoff gradient $\nabla_{e_i} u_i(\theta_i,\theta_{-i},e_i,e_{-i})$ relies on the stabilized learning parameters $\theta_i,\theta_{-i}$ given by the inner layer: distributed learning layer.
 In this inner learning, the network formation parameter is fixed, and each node implements online mirror descent \eqref{eq:omd} for seeking the Nash equilibrium with the local feedback under the current network topology, as the networked nodes can exchange information with their neighbors.

 Compared with existing works on distributed machine learning, the game-theoretic method studied in \cite{liu2020communication} enables distributed machine learning over strategic networks.
-On the one hand, the global outcome characterized by the Nash equilibrium is self-enforcing, resulting from the coordinated behaviors of independent computing units.
-This bottom-up approach, compared with the external enforcing one in federated learning, scales efficiently when additional computing units are introduced into the system.
+On the one hand, the global outcome characterized by the Nash equilibrium is self-enforcing, resulting from the coordinated behaviors of independent computing compared with the external enforcing one in federated learning.
+This bottom-up approach scales efficiently when additional computing units are introduced into the system.
 On the other hand, the strategic interactions over the network, described by the network formation decision of each node, create a network intelligence that allows each computing unit to adaptively adjust the underlying topology, resulting in a desired distributed learning pattern that minimizes communication costs during the learning process.